jiu9x9uij/cs4733/hw3/README.md

     - If any part of the robot is ever outside this grid, we stop, pick a random unexplored point, and drive to it
-    - When driving along, we mark grid spaces corresponding to four x,y points (front, left, right, back of robot) as either filled or empty
+    - When driving along, we mark grid spaces corresponding to four x,y points (front, left, right, back of robot) as empty
     - In general this updates 1 grid space, but it's possible that 4 spaces update at once if the robot is on top of 4 grid spaces
+    - When wall following we update the grid space located to the direct right of the robot (where it is near the wall) as being filled
     - If a space was previously marked empty, it can later be marked filled, but not the other way around
     - When a wall is encountered, we count it as previously encountered